Who is required to file an annual report with the Division of Banking and pay an annual assessment?

 What fees will exist under the new law?

-- Non-refundable license application fees for ALL initial licenses – business entities, branch offices, licensed lender individuals, home repair salespersons will be required
+- Non-refundable license application fees for ALL initial licenses – business entities, branch offices, mortgage licensees, home repair salespersons

-- Non-refundable registration application fees for ALL new mortgage solicitors
+- Non-refundable registration application fees for ALL new mortgage originators

-- Non-refundable re-registration application fees for mortgage solicitors changing employing licensed lenders
+- Non-refundable re-registration application fees for mortgage originators changing employing mortgage licensees

 - All fines and penalties